 How Do 1-Year CD Rates Work?

 When you open a 1-year CD, you agree to leave your money in the account for that entire year.
-In return, the bank agrees to pay you a set interest rate on your deposit.
+In return, the bank agrees to pay you a fixed interest rate on your deposit.
 The interest rate on a 1-year CD is fixed, which means it will not change for the term.
 However, after the CD matures, the bank may offer you a lower rate if you renew for another term.

 What does CD stand for in banking?